BCVSocial/homestead56/readme.md

 ### Need some help with the markdown here please :(
 7. `vagrant provision & vagrant reload`

-8. Finally, if you try and run `vagrant ssh` you should ssh into the virtual machine.
+8. Finally, if you try and run `vagrant ssh` you should be able to ssh into the virtual machine, to continue with the symfony setup.

 ### What's next ?